iris-thaoly/pw-course/tests/lesson-3/key-takeaways.md

 console.log(`String ${variableName}`);
 console.log(“Toi ten la” + variableName+ “”);
 ```
+**3. Object**
-- Object: To store a set of values ​​in the same variable or constant
+To store a set of values ​​in the same variable or constant
 ```
 let/const <object_name> = {
 <property>: <value>,